Winter Palace: Imperial Hermitage Museum

 After the death of Catherine the Great, the Hermitage had become a private treasure house of the Tsars, who continued collecting, albeit not on the scale of Catherine the Great.
 In 1850, the collection of Cristoforo Barbarigo was acquired.
-This collection from Republic of Venice brought into the Winter Palace further works by Titian, in addition to many 16th-century Renaissance works of art.
+This collection from the Republic of Venice brought into the Winter Palace further works by Titian, in addition to many 16th-century Renaissance works of art.

 Nicholas I, conscious of the great art galleries in other European capitals, saw that Catherine the Great's Large Hermitage (15) was vastly expanded and transformed into a purpose-built public art gallery.
 In 1839, German architect Leo von Klenze drew up the plans and their execution was overseen by Vasily Stasov, assisted by Alexander Briullov and Nikolai Yefimov.
 With so many architects involved there were inevitably many conflicts over the design and its execution throughout the 1840s, with the Tsar having frequently to act as moderator.
 Eventually, after eleven years of building and architectural conflict, the first art museum in Russia, the Imperial Hermitage Museum, opened on 5 February 1852.
 The trebeated facades of the building were inspired by Schinkelesque architecture.
 It was erected in grey marble round three courtyards and the complex is noted for the asymmetrical planning of its wings and floors.
 By order of the Tsar, visitors to the museum were required to wear evening dress, even in the morning.
 The Tsar also decreed that grey top hats were "Jewish" and dress coats "revolutionary".
 Having negotiated the dress code, what the public saw was a huge array of art, but only a fraction of the Imperial collection, as the Winter Palace and other Imperial palaces remained closed to the viewing public.